In the story below, we've tried to explain why we have created the

 it was too crowded!

-It was a big compliment to all of us, but especially to the museum volunteers
+A huge compliment to all of us, but especially to the museum volunteers

 and the many visitors who told us their fascinating stories.

-have offered us numerous new objects.
+brought us numerous new objects.

-in August of that year.
 We felt the need to share our knowledge with others

 we have effectively established a virtual museum.
 It is open 24/7 and it